 Recommended by Catherine from We Go with Kids

-We booked our elevator tickets three weeks in advance, but no advance tickets to the summit were available at anytime during our time in Paris.
-We had no desire to wait in long lines for those purchasing tickets, so we settled for a visit to the second floor right before sunset on our last night of our vacation.
+We booked our elevator tickets three weeks in advance, but no advance tickets to the summit were available at any time during our time in Paris.
+We had no desire to wait in long lines for those purchasing tickets, so we settled for a visit to the second floor right before sunset on the last night of our vacation.
 We lucked out with a clear night and watched the sky change from blue to yellow, orange and then black.
 After sunset, the Eiffel Tower was illuminated, and for a few minutes every hour, the Tower twinkled for an extra-special light display.
-Our trip into the Eiffel Tower was so memorable that we recommend all families traveling to Paris with kids book advance (especially during peak season).
+Our trip to the Eiffel Tower was so memorable that we recommend all families travelling to Paris with kids book in advance (especially during peak season).
 Next time, we’ll make sure to go to the summit!

 Click here to purchase your tickets to the Eiffel Tower in advance.